pedrominicz/pedrominicz.github.io/logic.md

       go t (Var v) = Just [(v, t)]
       go t t' = Nothing

-Our terms are so simple that no recursion is necessary.
+Our terms are so simple that no recursion is needed.

 `go` returns a new constraint if necessary or fails with `Nothing`, this new constraint is then added to the substitution. `go` first checks if the two terms are equal, if they are no new constraint is added.
 If one of the terms is a variable add a new constraint and fail otherwise.
 The last clause is only reached if both terms are different atoms.
 Note that `go` only works because the terms have been pruned beforehand.